What Have We Learned and Where Do We Go From Here?

 Organizations and institutions receive revenue in different percentages from a wide range of sources: individual giving, foundations and corporations, endowments, government grants and contracts, program-related revenue, loans, and asset liquidation.
 The pandemic has had an uneven effect on these sources of funding.

 - Donors over 55 have generally experienced fewer reductions in available funds from which to make gifts, while many younger donors have taken a hit to their income sources and consequently be giving less.
+Pandemic philanthropy has reinforced the notion that different age strata have different financial pressures relating to income available for philanthropic giving.

 - Indications are the wealthiest individuals have continued their giving but in some cases have shifted or increased support to organizations harder hit by the pandemic.

 - Regardless of age and wealth, thoughtful stewardship efforts have been the key to many organizations minimizing the impact of COVID-19 on their fundraising.
+Pandemic philanthropy has shown the power of great donor stewardship.

 - Foundation support appears less affected by COVID-19 due to the federally mandated 5% annual payout requirement and the fact that investment markets reached record levels despite the pandemic.